Millennium Sapphire Trading 0% Lower Over Last 7 Days (MSTO)

-Millennium Sapphire (MSTO) traded flat against the US dollar during the one day period ending at 0:00 AM Eastern on July 13th.
-In the last seven days, Millennium Sapphire has traded 0% lower against the US dollar.
-Millennium Sapphire has a market cap of $120.60 million and approximately $71.58 worth of Millennium Sapphire was traded on exchanges in the last 24 hours.
-One Millennium Sapphire token can now be bought for $0.17 or 0.00000604 BTC on cryptocurrency exchanges.
+Millennium Sapphire (MSTO) traded flat against the U.S. dollar during the 24 hour period ending at 20:00 PM E.T. on July 20th.
+Millennium Sapphire has a total market cap of $120.60 million and approximately $71.58 worth of Millennium Sapphire was traded on exchanges in the last day.
+One Millennium Sapphire token can currently be purchased for about $0.17 or 0.00000604 BTC on exchanges.
+Over the last seven days, Millennium Sapphire has traded 0% lower against the U.S. dollar.

 - Aidi Finance (BSC) (AIDI) traded down 2.2% against the dollar and now trades at $0.0000 or 0.00000000 BTC.